apady/auto-deploy/README.md

 ```
 apady_env repair
 ```
-3.Configure prerequisite parameters used in the program
+3. Configure prerequisite parameters used in the program
 ```
 apady_env config
 ```

-4. Clean all development environment.
+4. Clean all the development environment.
 ```
 apady_env clean
 ```
 ## Uninstallation

-Run the following python script to uninstall
+Run the following command to uninstall
 ```
 sudo python setup.py uninstall
 ```